Bixoto/api-session/README.md

 * base URL: the base API URL is given only once on object creation; subsequent calls use `.get("/path")`
 * read-only flag: if given, prevents the API from doing `POST` and similar calls
+* offline flag: if given, prevents the API from doing any call.
+This is useful for tests.
 * `requests.Session` inheritance: the class inherits from `requests.Session`, so it stays 100% compatible with it

 ## Install